Using Prompts in Python

 All operations are available in both synchronous and asynchronous forms.-

-List all prompts accessible to your API key, with their basic metadata (slug, description, latest version, tags). -
+List all prompts accessible to your API key, with their metadata.
+Optionally filter byfeature_slug. -

-Retrieve a specific prompt’s rendered text and model configuration, using either atag(e.g.production) or a specificversion. -
+Retrieve a specific prompt’s rendered text and model configuration, using either atag(e.g.production) or a specificversion.
+Returns a context manager wrapper around the Prompt object. -

-Get detailed metadata for a single prompt, including all available versions and tags, without fetching the full prompt text.
-Async variants may also be available; refer to the Python SDK reference. -
+Get detailed metadata for a single prompt, including all available versions and tags, without fetching the full prompt text. -

 Publish a version to a tag (for example, mark version1.3.0asproduction).